 A feat of Welsh medieval engineering

-Castell y Bere is one of several castles built by native Welsh princes throughout Snowdonia’s landscape.
-This is a castle that exemplifies the talent of the Welsh for building on the rocky and uneven hills of Snowdonia.
+Castell y Bere is one of several castles built by native Welsh princes throughout Eryri’s landscape.
+This is a castle that exemplifies the talent of the Welsh for building on the rocky and uneven hills of Eryri.

 The castle is built on a jagged rocky outcrop in the Dysynni Valley—a stone’s throw from Cader Idris and Afon Cader.
 Llywelyn ap Iorwerth (Llywelyn the Great) was responsible for its construction in 1221, and the castle’s architecture is notable.
 The castle had a sophisticated entrance consisting of two gatehouses and drawbridges—very modern features for the time, surpassing the standards of English defences.